PvM-Leeches/Leeching-Strategies/home.md

 Before selling anything, please read our rules for sales and the service in general first.
 These can be found on the following page: [Sales & Service-Rules](/Sales-&-Service-Rules)

+# Calculating Discounts
+Kingofitness made us a calculator to calculate the discount a customer should be given.
+This calculator can be found [here](https://docs.google.com/spreadsheets/d/1x5W913xKnuAkrbwblcfmP8llr63oRjHyT66PVatbqjE/edit?usp=sharing)

+One thing to note that it calculates it for ALL SALES even if the discount doesn't apply to that service.

+Below are the sales that are mentioned in the calculator but aren't actually discounted
+- Bundles
+- Skilling-supplies
+- Personal-records
+- Xlogs
+- Daredevil feats
+- Token/XP farming

+Another way to find out if discounts apply to the service you're looking to sell is by using the `/pcleeches` command, followed by the service name.

+__Example__: `/pcleeches solak`

 # Available Services
 - [Croesus](/Croesus)
 - [Elite Dungeons](/Elite-Dungeons)